ykkimhgu/DLIP_doc/installation-guide/installation-guide-for-deep-learning/README.md

 (updated 2024.4)

-This installation guide is for programming a deep learning application using Pytorch
+This installation guide is for programming deep-learning application using Pytorch

 Make sure you install the correct software version as instructed.